Best Indoor Plants for Your Home Office

 There are many great options for office plants, The plants listed below are ones often cited in research as being optimal for cleaning the air and offering other health perks.

-Peace lilies have pretty white flowers to add a little more flare to the office.
+Peace Lily (Spathiphyllum): Peace lilies have pretty white flowers to add a little more flair to the office.
 If your office is low on natural light, the peace lily might be the plant for you as it likes shade.
 However, you don’t want to let the soil dry out, so be sure to check if your plant needs water.

-The Chinese Evergreen offers a little more visual variety as it’s leaves are green with a reddish accent.
-It also thrives will in low light and little maintenance.
+Chinese Evergreen (Aglaonema): The Chinese Evergreen offers a little more visual variety as it’s leaves are green with a reddish accent.
+It also thrives well in low light and little maintenance.
 It’s a fairly hearty plant, although it doesn’t like the cold, so keep your office above 55 degrees.